 Bio…bio…daylight come and me wan’ go ohm.

-She has been the Production Control Manager at a well-known musical instrument manufacturer for the past 15 years.
-Being surrounded by musicians every day keeps her inspired.
-Venita has been writing original songs for 20 years and has recorded for small plays and web sites.
-She has been the lead vocalist for several bands for the last five years and loves singing classic rock the way people remember it.
+She was the Production Control Manager at a well-known musical instrument manufacturer for many years.
+Being surrounded by musicians every day kept her inspired.
+Venita has been writing original songs for thirty years and has recorded for small plays and web sites.
+She has been the lead vocalist for Meridian for fifteen years and loves singing classic rock the way people remember it.

 Music has always been a huge part of Shanna’s life.
 Being surrounded by nearly every type of music from Renaissance to contemporary, it was inevitable that she would end up involved in its creation at some point.

 Attending a performing arts institute, she began studying voice in high school, with heavy interest in musical theater.
 In her spare time she listened to a massive range of artists, and emulated her biggest vocal influences which include Linda Ronstadt, Cass Elliot, Sarah Brightman, Lea Salonga, Michael Ball, and the more modern influences of Mariah Carey, and Celine Dion.
 Being influenced by her grandmother who encouraged her to listen to classical and opera also had quite an impact on her musical journey.